awsdocs/iam-user-guide/doc_source/reference_policies_multi-value-conditions.md

 ## Examples of using multiple values with condition set operators<a name="reference_policies_multi-value-conditions-examples"></a>

 You can create a policy to test multiple values in a request against one or more values that you specify in the policy\.
 Assume that you have an Amazon DynamoDB table named `Thread` that is used to store information about threads in a technical support forum\.
-The table has attributes named `ID`, `UserName`, `PostDateTime`, `Message`, and `Tags`\.
+The table has a partition key attribute named `ID` and each item has the following attributes: `UserName`, `PostDateTime`, `Message`, and `Tags`\.
+Here's how an item in such a table would look like:

 ```
 {
-  ID=101
-  UserName=Bob
-  PostDateTime=20130930T231548Z
+    "ID": { "S": "101" },
+    "UserName": { "S": "Bob" },
+    "PostDateTime": { "S": "2023-03-17T21:20:00Z" },
-  Message="A good resource for this question is docs.aws.amazon.com"
+    "Message": { "S": "A good resource for this question is docs.aws.amazon.com" },
-  Tags=["AWS", "Database", "Security"]
+    "Tags": { "SS": ["AWS", "Database", "Security"] }
 }
 ```

-For information about how set operators are used in DynamoDB to implement fine\-grained access to individual data items and attributes, see [Fine\-Grained Access Control for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/FGAC_DDB.html) in the *Amazon DynamoDB Developer Guide*\.

-You can create a policy that allows users to see only the `PostDateTime`, `Message`, and `Tags` attributes\.
+You can create a policy that allows the [GetItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html) operation to obtain only the `PostDateTime`, `Message`, and `Tags` attributes\.
 If the user's request contains any of these attributes, it is allowed\.
-But if the request contains any other attributes \(for example, `ID`\), the request is denied\.
-Logically speaking, you want to create a list of allowed attributes \(`PostDateTime`, `Message`, `Tags`\)\.
-You also want to indicate in the policy that all of the user's requested attributes must be in that list of allowed attributes\.

-The following example policy shows how to use the `ForAllValues` qualifier with the `StringEquals` condition operator\.
-The condition allows a user to request *only* the attributes `ID`, `Message`, or `Tags` from the DynamoDB table named `Thread`\.
+But if the request contains any other attributes \(for example, `UserName`\) or implicitly requests all attributes by omitting the [ProjectionExpression](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html#DDB-GetItem-request-ProjectionExpression) parameter, the request is denied\.
+The following example policy shows how to use the `ForAllValues` qualifier with the `StringEquals` condition operator to achieve this:

 ```
 {